syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/How-To.md

 {% endhighlight %}

-## How to trigger RangeChanged event?
+### How to Handle RangeChanged Event

-The `RangeChanged` event is triggered when either RangeStart or RangeEnd values are changed.
-The argument contains the following information.
+The `RangeChanged` event is triggered when either `RangeStart` or `RangeEnd` values change in double thumb mode.
+This event provides both range values simultaneously.

+**Event Arguments:**
-`RangeStart` – Gets or sets the range start value of range slider.
+- `RangeStart` - Gets the range start value of the range slider
-`RangeEnd` – Gets or sets the range end value of range slider.
+- `RangeEnd` - Gets the range end value of the range slider
 {% highlight c# %}

         private void RangeSlider_RangeChanged(object sender, RangeChangedEventArgs e)